jasonsiders/apex-async-actions/README.md

 **Note**: This package does not ship with a record of this custom  metadata type by default.

-If such a record does tot exist, or if the specified _Logger Adapter_ is not a valid implementor of the `AsyncActionLogger.Adapter` interface, the framework will use the default logging mechanism instead.
+If such a record does not exist, or if the specified _Logger Adapter_ is not a valid implementor of the `AsyncActionLogger.Adapter` interface, the framework will use the default logging mechanism instead.

 Using the above example:
 ![An AsyncActionGlobalSetting__mdt Record](/media/sample_global_setting_record.png)

-> **Note**: The framework should only